alexjlockwood/AndroidDesignPatterns/_posts/2016-08-11-theming-buttons-with-themeoverlays-background-tints.md

 <!--morestart-->

-Let's say you want to change the background color of a `Button`.
+Say you want to change the background color of a `Button`.
 How can this be done?

 This blog post covers two different approaches.
 In the first approach,